There's a Whole World Out There

 There's a Whole World Out There is the second studio album by Canadian emo band Arm's Length.
 It was released on May 16, 2025, by Pure Noise Records in vinyl, CD and digital formats.
 It was preceded by the singles, "Funny Face", "You Ominously End" and "The Weight", and it received favorable reception from multiple publications.

 Background

 Released three years after the band's second album, There's a Whole World Out There was noted as encompassing themes of mental health.
-It features a total runtime of approximately forty-six minutes comprising eleven songs, all except the closing track range between two and four minutes.
+It features a total runtime of approximately forty-six minutes comprising twelve songs, all except the closing track range between two and four minutes.

 The album's lead single, "Funny Face", was released on February 13, 2025.
 The band's lead vocalist Allen Steinberg described the song as "straightforward, desperate sounding" and one of the band's "darkest, heaviest tracks".
 "You Ominously End" was released as the second single on March 18, 2025, and "The Weight" followed as the third single on April 25, 2025.